observatorium/api/README.md

     	The percentage of mutex contention events that are reported in the mutex profile. (default 10) -debug.name string
-    	A name to add as a prefix to log lines. (default "observatorium") -internal.tracing.endpoint string
+    	A name to add as a prefix to log lines. (default "observatorium") -grpc.listen string
+    	The address on which the public gRPC server listens.
+  -internal.tracing.endpoint string
     	The full URL of the trace agent or collector.
 If it's not set, tracing will be disabled.
   -internal.tracing.endpoint-type string